 The American Inventors Protection Act of 1999 (AIPA) created the foundation for USPTO to become a guiding force in both national and international IP policy issues.
 The AIPA enables the USPTO to advise the president, through the Secretary of Commerce and all Federal agencies on policy matters, including IP protection in other countries.
 This act also authorizes the USPTO to offer guidance, conduct programs and studies, and to coordinate with foreign IP offices and international organizations on issues concerning IP protection.
 The Office of the Administrator of Policy and International Affairs (OPIA) fulfills the various responsibilities created by the AIPA including training foreign officials on IP administration and enforcement.

 On September 21, 2005, the U.S. Department of Commerce launched new initiatives to fight IP theft.
 Key components of the plan included appointment of IPR experts in countries abroad, a new small business outreach program to educate small business owners in the United States about protecting their IP rights, and the Global Intellectual Property Academy (GIPA).
 GIPA is managed by OPIA and is located at the USPTO headquarters in Alexandria, Virginia.

-In FY 2019, GIPA conducted a total of 140 training activities, serving over 9,800 individuals.
-Approximately 45 percent of all individuals served were domestic IP rights owners and users, and approximately 55 percent were patent, trademark, and copyright officials; prosecutors; police; customs officials; and IP policymakers from 120 countries.
+In FY 2021, GIPA conducted a total of 250 training activities, serving well over 17,500 individuals.
+Approximately 43% of all individuals served were domestic IP rights owners and users, and approximately 57% were patent, trademark, and copyright officials; prosecutors; police; customs officials; and IP policymakers from 132 countries and intergovernmental organizations.
 For additional information on Global Intellectual Property Academy training program statistics, please visit the Office of Policy and International Affairs Dashboard.